NCI-ITEB/tumor_epidemiology_approaches/sessions/session_6/practical.md

 ### AnnotSV

 After calling structural variants it is helpful to annotate those variants to see if any structural variants in your sample have been previously associated with disease or cancer.
-For this we can use the SV annotation database AnnotSV: https://www.lbgi.fr/AnnotSV/runjob.
+For this we can use the SV annotation database AnnotSV: <a href="https://www.lbgi.fr/AnnotSV/runjob" target="_blank">https://www.lbgi.fr/AnnotSV/runjob</a>.

 **14\.** Navigate to the website.
-For a simple example, navigate to the section that says “ask for an automatic loading of this SV input file example” highlighted in purple below,  and in the box select yes, then hit submit to the right.
+For a simple example, navigate to the section that says **ask for an automatic loading of this SV input file example** highlighted in purple below, and in the box select **yes**, then hit **Submit** to the right.

 {% include image-modal.html link="practical_assets/05-annotsv-home.png" %}

-This will submit an annotation job with their example file.
-In the future, you can upload your own SV files in VCF or BED format with the “Choose File” button boxed in red.
+This will submit an annotation job with their example file. **In the future, you can upload your own SV files in VCF or BED format with the “Choose File” button boxed in red.**

 After submitting, wait ~30 seconds then refresh the page and the results should be generated like so.